International Air Freight

 Over the years Britannia Southern has organised air shipments to places such as Saudi Arabia, UAE (Dubai & Abu Dhabi), Qatar, Oman, Bahrain, Kuwait, Australia, New Zealand, Japan, Thailand, Malaysia, Indonesia, The Philipinnes, Canada, South Africa, India and the Cayman Islands.
 European destinations are far less common because there are other more economical transport options available.

 OVERSEAS SHIPPING (EXPORT)

 Britannia Southern can provide its clients with a door to door removal service thanks to our worldwide network of reputable destination agents.
-We're very privileged to have three shipping ports at our disposal within a 250kms radius of our Mijas Costa depot enabling us to provide our customers with fast loading times and competitive rates.
+We're very privileged to have three shipping ports (Malaga, Cadiz and Algeciras) at our disposal within a 250kms radius of our Mijas Costa depot enabling us to provide our customers with fast loading times and competitive rates.
 Shipments are generally divided into three categories:

 FCL means Full Container Load.
 The client has exclusive use of a shipping container, meaning no space sharing takes place.
 To warrant an FCL shipment the customer ought to be able to fill a considerable proportion of the container to make it cost effective.
 In most cases the goods are loaded directly at the client's address (subject to good access & parking) where the seal is placed onto the container door.
 Cargo exclusivity also guarantees added security.

 LCL shipping stands for Less than Container Load.
 Various consignments will be consolidated into one single container to make the shipment viable.
 This option is used when the cargo volume doesn't warrant an entire shipping container.
 Cargo must be placed into crates or liftvans but never loose.
 The client pays only for the space used in the container.
 Transit times are generally slower and freight is shipped to the destination port only.